danestrin/RocketGame/README.md

 # Rocket

-A mobile/HTML5 game built using Libgdx created by Dan Estrin
+An Android game built using Libgdx, created by Dan Estrin

 # Acknowledgements